-Provenance: Joshua Caulkins, University of Rhode Island Reuse: This image was part of a larger collection of stock images available from an image site.
+Provenance: Joshua Caulkins, Arizona State University at the Tempe Campus Reuse: This image was part of a larger collection of stock images available from an image site.

 Metacognition (defined as "thinking about thinking" or "learning about learning") involves thinking about one's own cognitive processes.
 Metacognition is an important concept to understand for both improved study skills and gains in content learning.
 The process of self-regulating one's own learning is iterative: Identify a topic, plan/set goals to examine the topic, apply strategies to grapple with the topic, evaluate and adapt those strategies as your understanding deepens.

 Metacognition is important because it gives someone the ability to recognize what they understand, or don't understand, about a given problem and the means to approach that problem in a systematic way.
 You are likely already an expert in self-regulating your learning; the most obvious first step is becoming aware of your own metacognitive process.
 In doing so, you will be able to explicitly design activities and assignments that help students become proficient in those same self-regulating skills.